bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## Installation

-There are many ways to install nixos; this does not describe the
+There are many ways to install NixOS; this does not describe the
 details:

 1. Like most other systems, nix may be installed from an iso image:
   - There are ones with a **graphical installer**: one just has to follow its instructions.
   - The "minimal" iso file is for **manual installations**:
-    Manually installing nixos starts like any other manual install: setup the keyboard (with "loadkeys") and networking (with "wpa_supplicant"); then create partitions (with "cfdisk") with appropriate labels (which depends on BIOS or UEFI setup and
+    Manually installing NixOS starts like any other manual install: setup the keyboard (with "loadkeys") and networking (with "wpa_supplicant"); then create partitions (with "cfdisk") with appropriate labels (which depends on BIOS or UEFI setup and